InsanusMokrassar/ktgbotapi/tgbotapi.core/README.md

 Library for Object-Oriented and type-safe work with Telegram Bot API.
 Most part of some specific solves or unuseful moments are describing by official [Telegram Bot API](https://core.telegram.org/bots/api).

-## Compatibility

-This version compatible with [25th of June 2021 update of TelegramBotAPI (version 5.3)](https://core.telegram.org/bots/api-changelog#june-25-2021).

 ## How to implement library?

 Common ways to implement this library are presented here.
 In some cases it will require additional steps